Puchaczov/Musoq/docs/articles.markdown

 title: Articles
 permalink: /articles/
 ---
 ### Analyzing space consumption on partition with Windows and SQL

 Once upon a time in my computer...
-I faced on a problem that appears to all of us from time to time.
+I faced a problem that appears to all of us from time to time.
 I was rumming in the system settings and I suddenly realized that my primary partition is almost full.
-There were only 30 gigabytes left and I really don't know where all of my empty space disapear as I haven't installed anything big lately.
+There were only 30 gigabytes left and I really don't know where all of my empty space disappear as I haven't installed anything big lately.
 To be honest, it's not that it just disapear, it was a long term process that I just ignored for a long period of time.
 I'm aware of how Windows loves to consume all space left so I decided to analyse it and figure out what those files are and can I delete them?

 This is what we want to achieve: